ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ```

 :::important
-A request cancelled with `abort_signal` does not guarantee that statements wasn't executed by server.
+A request cancelled with `abort_signal` does not guarantee that the statement wasn't executed by the server.
 :::

 ### Exec method